kaitlynstrickfaden/edger/vignettes/edger_use.md

     frame must contain the minimum x, minimum y, maximum x, and maximum y coordinate of the ROI.
 Each ROI must be in its own row of the data frame.
 -   `th`: a numeric input setting the threshold value for determining edges.
 Generally, this is a value greater than 0 and less than 0.20.
     Lower values capture weaker edges, and higher values capture stronger edges.
 The default is 0.10.
 -   `regions`: a numeric input for setting the number of ROIs to draw.
     The default is 1.
 If a user has multiple objects in an image but does not want to capture the area between the objects, he or she can increase the value of `regions` to capture each object separately.
 -   `shift`: a vector of length 2 for the number of pixels the drawn object should be moved left, right, up, or down.
 The first value in the pair will be the left-right shift, and the second value will be the up-down shift.
 The default is no shift (`c(0,0)`).
 -   `rotate`: a numeric indicating how many degrees to rotate the recolored pixels.
 Negative values rotate the pixels counter-clockwise, and positive values rotate the pixels clockwise.
     The default is 0.
 -   `color`: a character string for the desired color of the recolored pixels.
 The default is red, but that may not be a preferred color in all contexts.
 -   `show_image`: a Boolean (T/F) indicating if the images should be plotted after being recolored.
 The default is True.
 The function takes longer to run if `show_image` is True, but plotting images allows the user to diagnose issues with the recoloring.
 -   `process`: a character input of either “sequential” or “parallel” indicating if the images should be processed on one core or many.
     The number of cores used is determined by the “cores” argument.
 The default is “sequential”.
 -   `cores`: a numeric indicating how many cores on which to process images.
 The default is 1 (i.e. sequential).

 <br>

-It looks like a lot of inputs, but most of them are the same as the arguments for `edger_find`.
+It looks like a lot of inputs, but most of them are the same as the arguments for `edger_single`.

 <br>